Tharul-J/Cloud-Cast/README.md

 🔗 Features:

-   - Input for city name.
+   - Input/search for city name.
    - Fetch weather data from an API.
    - Display weather data in a GUI.